 Joining the Programme you’ll work alongside the industry’s leading technical experts and visionaries, and could gain experience on some of Shell’s most groundbreaking engineering projects.
 Within Shell you’ll find a supportive work environment, working with teams across the globe.
 You’ll be encouraged to take an innovative approach, while developing your skills and technical capabilities.

-Within Process Automation, Control and Optimisation (PACO), you could work on a range of Upstream and Downstream projects and operations that have a real impact on our business.
-For example, you could get the chance to combine process engineering, process control and advanced computer knowledge to innovate and maximise production of chemical products as well as oil and gas at operating facilities.
-You can make a vital contribution to local and remote oil and gas operating facilities (both onshore and offshore), refineries and chemical plants through leveraging analysers and computer technology designed to automate their control.
+Within Instrumentation Control and Electrical (ICE), you could work on a range of Upstream and Downstream projects and operations that have a real impact on our business.
+For example, you could get the chance to combine process engineering, process control and advanced computer knowledge to innovate and maximize production of chemical products as well as oil and gas at operating facilities.
+You can make a vital contribution to local and remote oil and gas operating facilities (both onshore and offshore), refineries and chemical plants through leveraging analyzers and computer technology designed to automate their control.
 You can solve energy challenges by working in our New Energies business, integrating new sustainable sources of energy, applying new technologies to meet Shell’s business objectives and designing, managing and maintaining safe and reliable power systems for our new and existing assets.

 Why should I join Shell?

 Title: 22 Shell Graduate Programme: Why should I join Shell?

 There's nothing like a direct question to prompt an honest answer.
 Hear what young experts in the Shell Graduate Programme have to say about Shell, based on their own experiences.
 Contributing to solving critical real-world problems, getting involved in large-scale projects, having the opportunity to go wherever you want within a global organisation.
 Find out what appealed to them and what will work for you.